 She also discovered her love for teaching ESL as conversational partner volunteer for the International Center.
-This experience led to her first ESL position teaching Business English for Berlitz.
-She then taught ESOL for Queens Community House before becoming a full-time ELL Editor for Macmillan/McGraw-Hill.
+Within a year she landed her first ESL position teaching Business English for Berlitz.
+Soon after she taught ESOL for Queens Community House before becoming a full-time ELL Project Editor for Macmillan/McGraw-Hill.

 During graduate school at the University of Memphis, she worked as graduate assistant at Intensive English for Internationals where she used her Spanish skills to translate the policies of the intensive English program to potential students.
 She also earned her TEFL certificate in Plzen, Czech Republic, at University of West Bohemia in the summer of 2018.